AbbasSrour/notes/Work/ERP/Sales/Order.md

 - [ ] Tax is not showing when edit or view
 - [ ] Can't edit because of tax
 - [ ] sellingUnitEnum placeholder on edit page
+- [ ] Date Field is getting larger

 ## List
 - [ ] View Action repeated two times.